kavin-jindal/Python-Calc/README.md

 # GUI CALCULATOR
 Python Calc is my first program on which I have been working from the past month.
 It is the same like other calculators but is effective and can be used without any error.
+The program is taking some time to start, this is happening due to some bugs, which will be fixed in the next upcoming update.

 #  CHANGELOGS

-- > Menu removed due to bugs
+* Menu removed due to bugs
-- > Source code file updated
+* Source code file updated

 # Installation guides